Analysis | 4 poll numbers that could spell doom for Trump and the GOP

 4. The generic ballot

 As we approach the 2020 election, one number that hasn’t been polled as often will begin to take on increased prominence: the generic ballot.
-This is the question in which pollsters ask people whether they intend to vote for a generic Democrat or a generic Republican for Congress, and it gives us perhaps our best indicator of how the battle for the House and Senate might pan out
+This is the question in which pollsters ask people whether they intend to vote for a generic Democrat or a generic Republican for Congress, and it gives us perhaps our best indicator of how the battle for the House and Senate might pan out.

 The bad news for the GOP: Those numbers are beginning to almost directly mirror the presidential race.

 The Monmouth poll showed Democrats leading on the generic ballot by eight points, 50-42.
-A USA Today/Suffolk University poll at the same time showed Democrats up 14 — even slightly bigger than Biden’s 12-point edge.
-And an NBC News/Wall Street Journal poll in early June showed Democrats plus-11.
+A USA Today-Suffolk University poll at the same time showed Democrats up 14 — even slightly bigger than Biden’s 12-point edge.
+And an NBC News-Wall Street Journal poll in early June showed Democrats at plus-11.

 That’s the number that you’ll increasingly see Republicans worry about if Trump can’t right his own ship, and it could at some point force them to more explicitly distance themselves from Trump.
 If and when that happens, we’ll have a pretty good idea about just how concerned they are.